 Symbols of Loneliness

-Owls were also symbols of great loneliness and loss in the Bible.
-Here is quote from Psalm 102:6-7:
+The owl was also a symbol of loneliness and loss in the Bible.
+Here’s quote from Psalm 102:6-7:

 “I am like a desert owl,